-Question: Is performance of the Targeted Gene Expression assay comparable for Single Cell 3’ and 5’ Gene Expression libraries?
+Question: Is the performance of the Targeted Gene Expression assay comparable for Single Cell 3’ and 5’ Gene Expression libraries?

 Answer: Both 3’ and 5’ Single Cell Gene Expression libraries can be used as Whole Transcriptome Analysis (WTA) input libraries for the Targeted Gene Expression assay.
 As outlined in our Technical Note on Targeted Gene Expression Pre-designed Panel Performance Metrics, targeted libraries prepared from 3’ or 5’ WTA libraries display similar metrics with respect to the recovered complexity of the targeted libraries and with respect to the correlation of UMI counts between targeted libraries and parent WTA libraries.